Resource type: Projects, programmes and workshops

 The Teachers’ Reading Challenge is an initiative run by The Reading Agency in partnership with the Open University that encourages teachers to read and comment on six or more children’s books over the summer.
-This year’s Teachers’ Reading Challenge runs from 27th June to 29th October.
+The 2023 Teachers’ Reading Challenge run from 26th June to 31st October.

 The Teachers’ Reading Challenge grew out of research that demonstrates that teachers’ knowledge of children’s literature is essential for developing a rich reading curriculum and encouraging a reading habit in young people.
 Teachers sign up to the Challenge on the dedicated website where they can post reviews, get book recommendations and share best practice with other members of the Teachers’ Reading Challenge Community.

 About The Reading Agency: The Reading Agency is a charity that runs UK-wide programmes that promote the benefits of reading for children and adults.
 Its vision is for a world where everyone is reading their way to a better life.

 About the Open University: The Open University provides world-leading, flexible, part-time study, supported distance and open learning for undergraduate and postgraduate courses.

 - Find out more about the background research for the Teachers’ Reading Challenge on the OU Reading for Pleasure website.